wowofbob/jgraph-grapheditor-hs/data/README.md

-The files found here doesn't much differ from originals found [here](https://github.com/jgraph/mxgraph).
+The files found here doesn't much differ from their [originals](https://github.com/jgraph/mxgraph).
 But there are a few changes.
 Here is a list.

 Set `cdn/mxgraph` url prefix for loading mxgraph library files in: